doytsujin/athackst.github.io/_articles/vscode_docker_ros2.md

 #### extensions

-Extensions are VSCode plugins you'd like to have in the container.
+Extension are vscode plugins you'd like to have in the container.
 By hosting them in the container, you can be sure that specific ones are installed and configured for everyone.

 I like using the following extensions with ROS2.